 The Competition Act establishes civil and administrative sanctions against undertakings that participate in a cartel.
-Spanish law does not establish any criminal sanction for infringements of competition regulations.29
+Spanish law does not establish any criminal sanction for infringements of competition regulations.

-Legal representatives and managers who have directly participated in the cartel can be sanctioned with a fine of up to ε 60,000.
-Although the CNMC had not traditionally applied this provision, in 2016 it changed its practice and since then it has imposed sanctions on legal representatives and managers in four recent decisions.
-The fines imposed ranged between ε 4,000 and ε 36,000.
+Legal representatives and managers who have directly participated in the cartel can be sanctioned with a fine of up to $\epsilon$ 60,000.
+Although the CNMC had not traditionally applied this provision, in 2016 it changed its practice and since then it has imposed sanctions on legal representatives and managers in four decisions.
+The fines imposed ranged between $\epsilon$ 4,000 and $\epsilon$ 40,000.

 Significant fines have been imposed in cartel cases, demonstrating the CNMC's commitment to detecting cartels and sanctioning those involved.
-Indeed, 96 per cent of the amount of the fines imposed in 2016 related to cartel cases.